Mightyfrong/gallifreyan-translation-helper/README.md

 * [CC Gallifreyan](#CC-Gallifreyan)
 * [DotScript](#DotScript)

+Please recognize this tool ***not*** as a translator: it serves the purpose of quicker impressions of writing syntax.
+The artistic composition is, and should be, your challenge.
+Please do not use any of these outputs for an immediate tattoo template!

 ---

 ## Sherman's

 Designed as a pattern memory aid, this translator draws each character either as an individual glyph, or stacked depending on choice.
-It displays the glyphs in horizontal lines instead of writing them in the expected circular fashion for ease of reading.
+It displays the words either in a circular fashion (not spiral though) or every glyph/group in horizontal lines for ease of reading.

 One can optionally toggle whether C is transcribed to K/S in the language controls.